bvgastel/xmas/6-transition/03-system-docs/file-format.md

 E.g. "mesh.json" refers to the network defined in "mesh.json" in the same directory as this network and "spidergon/node.json" refers to the network defined in "node.json" in the subdirectoy "spidergon".

+Parameterization of composite objects has not been implemented yet.
+When implemented, composite objects require an additional field in the component description to store the parameters.
+The property name "parameters" has been reserved for this purpose.

 *Note: Currently the XMAS designer requires that all used composite networks are defined in the same directory as the root network.*